nradulovic/hw_parvus/README.rst

                     |
                    +++

-The output coil Ld provides high frequency isolation.
+The output coil Ld provides high frequency isolation of output load from output stage in LM3886.
 The inductance value should be between 2.2uH up to 3.3uH.
 Output shunt resistor should be between 2.2 Ohm and 4.7 Ohm.
-See Douglas Self - Audio Power Amplifier Design Handbook, 3rd Ed., Output networks, chapter 7 for effect on power amplifier transfer function.
+See *Douglas Self - Audio Power Amplifier Design Handbook, 3rd Ed., Output networks, chapter 7* for effect on power amplifier transfer function.

 Paralleling multiple modules
 ----------------------------